FAQ

 What happens if the weather is bad?

-The George Observatory staff checks for weather on Friday and Saturday morning, prior to the Saturday stargazing.
+The George Observatory staff checks for weather on Friday and Saturday morning, prior to Saturday Stargazing.
 If it’s going to rain, we CANCEL.
 We make every effort to cancel no later than Saturday morning.
-We email every ticket holder on the email they used to book to give them instructions for rescheduling.
-We also update the website and our Facebook page.
+We email and call every ticket holder on the contact info they used to book to give them instructions for rescheduling.
 If it’s cloudy, we GO AHEAD.
 We have fabulous images and presentations of objects captured at the George, using the equipment there.
-When it’s cloudy, we still set up all the monitors and show those images.
+When it’s cloudy, we set up all the monitors and show those images.
 We give tours of the dome, explain the telescopes, and do other fun things!

 Can I get a refund if the weather is bad?